EVLBOX/docs/src/content/docs/game-servers/factorio/admin.md

 ---

 # How to Grant Admin Access in Factorio
 Admin Access is granted by Factorio Username.
-First make sure you have the correct usernames for the people you would like to grant acceess to.
+Make sure you have the correct usernames for the people you would like to grant access to.

 ## Grant Admin Rights
 1. Login to the Nitro Panel https://nitro.evlbox.com/